NickResh/documents/Docker Installation Instructions.md

     3. Check txt record.
 Open https://www.whatsmydns.net/#TXT/ Enter your domain name.
 ![image](https://user-images.githubusercontent.com/52072466/144444770-2c565917-52d3-4f49-ba28-ef4efafa0d0d.png)

-## Add torplus subdomain to your domain
+## Add magicwave subdomain to your domain

-    In the domain manager you need to add forward subdomain of torplus to https://torplus.com
+    In the domain manager you need to add forward subdomain of magicwave to https://magicwave.io

 # Host from another ip or host or localhost site

 ## Create folder for ssl and copy ssl to dir

-    torplusworkspace=<yourworkspacedir>
+    magicwaveworkspace=<yourworkspacedir>
-    mkdir -p ${torplusworkspace}
+    mkdir -p ${magicwaveworkspace}
-    cd ${torplusworkspace}
+    cd ${magicwaveworkspace}
     mkdir -p ssl

 ## If use let's encrypt: